-This extremely common skin issue is an autoimmune disorder that many don’t realize can be vitamin D related.
+This extremely common skin issue is an autoimmune disorder that many don’t realize can be vitamin D-related.
 This nutrient plays an important role in the treatment of psoriasis.
-Psoriasis gets worse over time and spreads, so even if you only have a little spot on your elbow or knee, get your vitamin D levels checked and be sure to be taking a daily dose of fermented cod liver oil.
+Psoriasis gets worse over time and spreads, so even if you only have a little spot on your elbow or knee, get your vitamin D levels checked, and be sure to be taking a daily dose of high vitamin, unheated cod liver oil.

 4. Constant Fatigue

 Vitamin D is necessary for the body to produce energy.
 If you are constantly tired or must lean heavily on that morning cup of Joe to get going in the morning, best to play it safe and get your levels checked.

 No, it’s not all in your head!
 Feelings of hopelessness can be related to nutritional D deficiency.
 The Vitamin D Council reports that vitamin D is critical for the brain to produce the happy hormone serotonin.